 The Patient Bill of Rights: Your Right to Respect and Good Care

 In 2010, the Affordable Care Act was signed into law.
 The act covers your relationship with insurers, health plans, and everyone else in the healthcare system.
-It contains health insurance reforms that will roll out over four years, with most changes taking place in 2014.
+It contains health insurance reforms that began in early 2014, and will be modified as time goes on..
 The goal of the act is to put American consumers back in charge of their health coverage and care.

 A new Patient's Bill of Rights was created alongside the Affordable Care Act.
 Like most rights, it comes with certain obligations to take an active role in making the system run smoothly.

 Some of the key features of the new Patient's Bill of Rights include:

 Originally passed in 1997, the Patients' Bill of Rights was designed to strengthen consumer confidence in the healthcare system, to provide a sound foundation on which to build quality doctor-patient relationships, and to spell out patients' rights to receive good care.
 It also obligates patients to take an active part in the management of their own health.
 While new features set out in the Affordable Care Act take affect, older rules in the Patient's Bill of Rights still apply.